elenakacher/PetProjectOscarSandBox/README.md

 - Creating of test documentation (testplan, testsuits, testcases, checklists)
 - Identification and description of bugs (bugreports)
-- Automating the testing of an online bookstore
+- Automating the testing of an online bookstore.
 - Compilation of a set of autotests for smokey testing of the pilot version of the website to regularly and effectively test the performance of the site when extending its functionality
 - Compilation of a set of autotests for regression testing to regularly and effectively test of the site's performance when fixing bugs and make changes to the programm code.